AngelaBi/GenPhysLaboratory/_build/html/_sources/ExperimentVectorTable.md

 8. Using a triple-beam balance, measure directly the actual mass of $m_{2,\text{Pikachu-black, actual}}$ & $m_{3,\text{corgi-white, actual}}$

 9. COMPARE your experimental results of each of the unlabeled masses to their actual values.
 Calculate the % difference of $m_2$ and $m_3$ experimentally found values to the actual measured values.
 What may be contributing to a larger or smaller difference?
-To be further discussed in Section M1 Interpretation.
+To be further discussed in Section {ref}`interpretation`.

+(interpreation)=
 ## Post-Lab Submission --- Interpretation of Results

 - Make sure to submit your finalized data table (Excel sheet)